mimblewimble/grin/doc/intro.md

 ### Conclusion

-In this document we covered the basic principles that underlie a Mimblewimble blockchain.
+In this document we covered the basic principles that underline a Mimblewimble blockchain.
 By using addition of elliptic curve points, we're able to build transactions that are completely opaque but can still be properly validated.
 And by generalizing those properties to blocks, we can eliminate a large